IsaacJT/jellyfin-snap/README.md

 The web UI will be available at the default Jellyfin address <http://localhost:8096>.

 Hardware acceleration support can be tested and debugged using the `itrue-jellyfin.vainfo`, `itrue-jellyfin.ffmpeg`, and `itrue-jellyfin.clinfo` commands.
+This is still very much a WIP so please create an issue if you have any issues (or successes - please let me know!) with this.

 ## TODO